Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Add_ProtocolMethods_To_HLCGenerated_SDK.md

 In order to generate protocol methods in RestClient, you would have to define `protocol-method-list` config in your `autorest.md` file.
 You can find `autorest.md` file path in `azure-sdk-for-net/sdk/<service name>/<package name>/src/autorest.md`.
 This config takes a list of full operationIds defined in the swagger.

-For this example I'm going to use `Azure.DigitalTwins.Core` SDK.
-You can find swagger definition for DigitalTwins service [here](https://github.com/Azure/azure-rest-api-specs/blob/14fb40342c19f8b483e132038f8424ee62b745d9/specification/digitaltwins/data-plane/Microsoft.DigitalTwins/stable/2020-10-31/digitaltwins.json) and autorest.md path [here](https://github.com/azure-sdk/azure-sdk-for-net/blob/17debdffe16df01ae196579c91ea22e77eddc96a/sdk/digitaltwins/Azure.DigitalTwins.Core/src/autorest.md).
+For this tutorial we are going to use `Azure.DigitalTwins.Core` SDK.
+You can find swagger definition for DigitalTwins service [here](https://github.com/Azure/azure-rest-api-specs/blob/14fb40342c19f8b483e132038f8424ee62b745d9/specification/digitaltwins/data-plane/Microsoft.DigitalTwins/stable/2020-10-31/digitaltwins.json), autorest.md path [here](https://github.com/azure-sdk/azure-sdk-for-net/blob/17debdffe16df01ae196579c91ea22e77eddc96a/sdk/digitaltwins/Azure.DigitalTwins.Core/src/autorest.md) and Generated code [here](https://github.com/azure-sdk/azure-sdk-for-net/tree/17debdffe16df01ae196579c91ea22e77eddc96a/sdk/digitaltwins/Azure.DigitalTwins.Core/src/Generated).

 * ### Generated code before:

-In your Generated code you will find `DigitalTwinsRestClient.Delete` and `EventRoutesRestClient.GetById` methods are generated as HLC before adding `protocol-method-list` config.
+In Generated code you will find `DigitalTwinsRestClient.Delete` and `EventRoutesRestClient.GetById` methods are generated as HLC before adding `protocol-method-list` config.

 **(Generated/DigitalTwinsRestClient.cs)**: